the-magister/amplifire/README.md

 Once connected, Amplifire directs the Operator to connect to a web page at http://192.168.1.1/

-From there, the Operator can access operator of Amplifire, and provides the following interface:
+From there, the Operator can access operator of Amplifire, and provides the following interface.
+During operation, Amplifire signals armed status with red color and disarmed status with blue color.
+The open/close/retrigger timing is constantly simulated by increasing (solenoid open) and decreasing (solenoid closed) the brightness of the lighting.
+This provides real-time feedback to the Operator to confirm that the settings are correct.

-**Arming**
+> **Arming**

-ARMED/Disarmed.  *arming.
-Amplifire signals armed status with red color and disarmed status with blue color.*
+>
+> ARMED/Disarmed.  *arming, and set to "Disarmed" after each submission of the following settings.*
+>

-**Trigger**
+> **Trigger**
+>

-Trigger Sensitivity [0-90]: *Amplifire calibrates the IR level after each Operator input.
+> Trigger Sensitivity [0-90]: *Amplifire calibrates the IR level after each Operator input.
 This setting expresses the percentage change from the calibration reading required to trigger the Effect.  e.g. 90% is very sensitive, and 10% is very insensitive.*
+>

-Retrigger After [50-3000] ms: *pause for this amount of time after completing a firing sequence, so that it does not self-trigger.*
+> Retrigger After [50-3000] ms: *pause for this amount of time after completing a firing sequence, so that it does not self-trigger.*
+>

-**Timing**
+> **Timing**
+>

-Open Time [50-3000] ms: *open the solenoid for this duration every cycle.*
+> Open Time [50-3000] ms: *open the solenoid for this duration every cycle.*
+>

-Close Time [50-3000] ms: *close the solenoid for this duration every cycle.*
+> Close Time [50-3000] ms: *close the solenoid for this duration every cycle.*
+>

-Number of open-close cycles: *perform this number of open/close cycles, then pause for the retrigger time before firing again.*
+> Number of open-close cycles: *perform this number of open/close cycles, then pause for the retrigger time before firing again.*

 ## Design